-This may seem like an obvious one, but making intentional and wise budgeting decisions consistently throughout your college years can pay off gradually.
+This may seem like an obvious one, but making intentional-and-wise budgeting decisions consistently throughout your college years can pay off gradually.
 Lean on your campus dining plan or cooking at home to avoid dining out too often.
-Use public transportation options, many of which are free to students in Fort Collins, to cut back on parking permits, fuel, and vehicle maintenance costs.
-Explore second-hand stores throughout Fort Collins like CSU Surplus, and give yourself a little pat on the back for buying used or repurposed items that benefit both your wallet and the environment.
-Take advantage of on-campus resources that are free or low-cost to students, like bike maintenance at The Spoke.
+Use public transportation options, many of which are free to students in Fort Collins, to cut back on parking permits, fuel, and vehicle-maintenance costs.
+Explore second-hand stores throughout Fort Collins like CSU Surplus, and give yourself a little pat on the back for buying used or repurposed items that benefit your wallet and the environment.
+Take advantage of on-campus resources that are free or reduced in price to students, like bike maintenance at The Spoke.

 #2.
 Explore accelerated programs

 One simple way to cut costs is to complete your degree in a shorter time frame.
-Accelerated programs are currently available in 10 majors at Colorado State with various concentration options to choose from.
+Accelerated programs are currently available in 10 majors at Colorado State, each with various concentrations to choose from.
 If the program you’re interested in isn’t listed, have a conversation with your advisor about whether or not an earlier completion date might be possible in your program.
 You’ll need to plan to take classes for at least two summer sessions.
-If you’re from out-of-state, you’ll find that summer base tuition is reduced for summer classes.
+If you’re from out of state, you’ll find that summer base tuition is reduced for summer classes.

 #3.
 Get a head start on college credits in high school

 Taking advantage of AP and IB classes in high school as well as dual-enrollment opportunities can be an additional way to reduce the amount of college tuition you ultimately pay.
-Entering college with some credits already under your belt can help you move on to more advanced classes sooner and graduate a little early.
+Entering college with some credits already under your belt can help you move on to more-advanced classes sooner and maybe even graduate a little early.

 #4.
 Enroll in a CSU payment plan